lablup/rraft-py/README.md

 Most of the APIs in `rraft-py` handle both "General types" and "Container Object types," but some APIs require only types with ownership.
 You can find information about this in [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).

 It is important to note that passing a reference pointing an invalid object in Python to `rraft-py`'s API can cause a **Segmentation fault** that is difficult to debug.
 Understanding Rust's ownership concept can help you avoid such problems.

-### When to use and when not to use

-This library is a binding for raft-rs and only contains an implementation of the consensus module.
-Therefore, you need to write the logic for both the transport and storage layers yourself.
-If you just want to quickly implement a raft implementation in your Python application, using this library may not be suitable.
-I'd recommend considering using libraries such as [PySyncObj](https://github.com/bakwc/PySyncObj) personally.

-However, if you want to integrate *well-tested* Raft implementation that is reliable for production-level use in Python, or if you want to change the transport layer to a different layer according to your use-case, or if you want to change *fine-grained* settings values, this binding might be your good starting point.

 ## Getting started